 Vegetarian Salads and Soups at Pollo Tropical

-Pollo Tropical’s salads are built around grilled or fried chicken by default, but they’re easy to customize for a meat-free meal:
+Pollo Tropical’s salads come with grilled or fried chicken by default.
+They’re easy to order meat-free:

 - House / Garden Salad (no chicken) — Lettuce, tomato, and cucumber with your choice of dressing.
-Skip the cheese and use a vinaigrette to keep it vegan.
+Skip the cheese and pick a vinaigrette to keep it vegan.

-- Caesar Salad (no chicken) — Vegetarian without chicken, but note that traditional Caesar dressings contain anchovy and parmesan, so a standard Caesar typically is neither vegan nor strictly pescatarian-free.
+- Caesar Salad (no chicken) — Vegetarian once you drop the chicken.
+Note that classic Caesar dressing contains anchovy and parmesan, so a standard Caesar isn’t vegan.

-- Balsamic Tomato Salad — A simple side salad with tomatoes, onions, and balsamic — vegetarian, and vegan when served without cheese.
+- Balsamic Tomato Salad — A simple mix of tomatoes, onions, and balsamic.
+Vegetarian, and vegan without cheese.

 - Tropical Fruit Salad — Seasonal fresh fruit.
 Vegan.

-- Cuban Black Bean Soup — When available, this is one of the best vegetarian options on the menu.
-As with the black beans side, confirm there’s no chicken stock if you’re strictly vegan.
+- Cuban Black Bean Soup — When it’s available, this is one of the best vegetarian picks on the menu.
+As with the beans side, confirm there’s no chicken stock if you’re strictly vegan.

 Vegetarian Entrées and TropiChop Bowls at Pollo Tropical

-- Vegetarian TropiChop Bowl — Pick your base (white rice, brown rice, or both), add black beans, sweet plantains, sweet corn, lettuce, tomatoes, peppers, and onions, then finish with salsa or cilantro garlic sauce.
+- Vegetarian TropiChop Bowl — Pick a base (white rice, brown rice, or both).
+Add black beans, sweet plantains, corn, lettuce, tomatoes, peppers, and onions, then finish with salsa or cilantro garlic sauce.
 Skip the cheese and sour cream to keep it vegan.

-- Sides-Only Platter — A two- or three-side combo (for example: black beans, sweet plantains, and yuca) makes a filling vegetarian meal without any customization headaches.
+- Sides-Only Platter — A two- or three-side combo makes a filling vegetarian meal with no customization headaches.
+Try black beans, sweet plantains, and yuca.

-- Build-Your-Own Wrap — Request a tortilla wrap stuffed with rice, beans, lettuce, tomato, peppers, and salsa.
+- Build-Your-Own Wrap — Ask for a tortilla wrap with rice, beans, lettuce, tomato, peppers, and salsa.
 Most stores can do this even though it isn’t a standard menu item.

 Vegetarian Desserts and Drinks at Pollo Tropical

-- Guava Cheesecake — Rich cheesecake with tropical guava swirl.
-Vegetarian but contains dairy and eggs.
+- Guava Cheesecake — Rich cheesecake with a tropical guava swirl.
+Vegetarian, but it contains dairy and eggs.

-- Tres Leches — Classic Latin “three milks” sponge cake.
-Vegetarian but heavily dairy- and egg-based.
+- Tres Leches — The classic “three milks” sponge cake.
+Vegetarian, and heavy on dairy and eggs.

 - Flan — Caramel custard.
 Vegetarian; contains eggs and dairy.